awsdocs/amazon-ec2-user-guide-windows/doc_source/RunAddMonitoringWizard.md

 1. After the AWS Management Pack is configured, it first discovers the watcher node\.
 To verify that the watcher node was discovered successfully, navigate to the **Monitoring** workspace in the Operations console\.
 You should see a new `Amazon Web Services` folder and an `Amazon Watcher Nodes` subfolder under it\.
 This subfolder displays the watcher nodes\.
 The AWS Management Pack automatically checks and monitors the watcher node connectivity to AWS\.
 When the watcher node is discovered, it shows up in this list\.
 When the watcher node is ready, its state changes to `Healthy`\.
 **Note**
 To establish connectivity with AWS, the AWS Management Pack requires that you deploy the AWS SDK for \.NET, modules, and scripts to the watcher node\.
 This can take about ten minutes\.
 If the watcher node doesn't appear, or if you see the state as `Not Monitored`, verify your Internet connectivity and IAM permissions\.
 For more information, see [Troubleshoot the AWS Management Pack](TroubleshootingAWSmp.md)\.
-![\[Checking the watcher node discovery\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/check_watcher_node_discovery.png)

 1. After the watcher node is discovered, dependent discoveries are triggered, and the AWS resources are added to the **Monitoring** workspace of the Operations console\.